Jeff Dayton

-Jeff Dayton (born 1953) is an American musician, singer, producer and songwriter most known as being the bandleader of the Jeff Dayton Band from 1984 to 2000.
+Jeff Dayton (born April 5, 1953) is an American musician, singer, producer and songwriter best known as being the bandleader for Glen Campbell and the Jeff Dayton Band for 15 years, plus touring with Kenny Chesney and Lee Greenwood.

 Early life

 Dayton was born in Minneapolis, Minnesota to George Dayton, a weekend pro guitarist and Patty Dayton, who played piano and sang.
 His stepfather Ruxton Strong played bass guitar.
 Growing up in a musical household, he developed an appreciation of folk, blues, classical, pop, rock and country music.
 He began playing guitar at the age of nine, and soon added drums, banjo and piano.

 Dayton and his first band, "The Emperors," performed on local TV when he was still in grade school.
-While attending Mahtomedi Senior High School, The Blake School, and Orono High School graduating in 1971, he began writing music, while also giving time to academics and sports.
+While attending Mahtomedi Senior High School, The Blake School, and Orono High School where he began writing music, while also giving time to academics and sports.

-Dayton attended Southwest Minnesota State University (1971–1974), was introduced to both jazz and classical performing, and studied cello with True Sackrison at The Curtis Institute of Music.
+Dayton attended Southwest Minnesota State University and was introduced to both jazz and classical performing, and studied cello with True Sackrison at The Curtis Institute of Music.
 He joined the school's Jazz Ensemble, and later played guitar in the University of Minnesota, Twin Cities Jazz Ensemble with Dr. Frank Bencriscutto.
 He studied jazz arrangement under Lance Strickland and later under Dr. Tom Ferguson at Arizona State University.
 At the University of Minnesota that he had the opportunity to work with Dizzy Gillespie, Thad Jones and Phil Woods and to make his first international tour to Mexico City to perform for then-President Lopez Portillo.

-At Arizona State University (1980–1985), he completed his music degree, a Bachelor of Arts in Music Theory/Composition and Arranging graduating with honors.
+At Arizona State University he completed his music degree, earning a Bachelor of Arts in Music Theory/Composition and Arranging, graduating with honors.

 Career

-Dayton performed with club bands in the upper Midwest, including a year with the KO Band, which included Kevin Odegard, David Z and Pdrummer Bobby Z.
+Dayton performed with club bands in the upper Midwest, including a year with the KO Band, which was fronted by Bob Dylan studio musician Kevin Odegard.
+Their producer was David Z and their drummer a young Bobby "Z" Rivkin.